 - 4.1.
 There are two primary avenues for colleagues to raise concerns: - (a) In the first instance, colleagues should discuss any concerns they have with their immediate supervisor.
 The colleague may tell their immediate supervisor in person, or put the matter in writing if he/she prefers.
-The immediate supervisor may be able to resolve the concern quickly and effectively. - (b) Where the colleague cannot or prefers not to raise the concern with the colleague's immediate supervisor, or where the immediate supervisor has not addressed a concern, colleagues should contact the Deputy CEO Legal and/or the Group Company Secretary (please see clause 11 for contact details) directly to set out their concerns. - 4.2.
+The immediate supervisor may be able to resolve the concern quickly and effectively. - (b) Where the colleague cannot or prefers not to raise the concern with the colleague's immediate supervisor, or where the immediate supervisor has not addressed a concern, colleagues should contact the General Counsel (please see clause 11 for contact details) directly to set out their concerns. - 4.2.
 We hope that colleagues will feel able to voice whistleblowing concerns openly under this Policy.
 We encourage colleagues to identify themselves when reporting a known or suspected violation, as doing so will help the Company conduct the most thorough investigation into his/her concerns.
 However, if a colleague is uncomfortable identifying themselves, he/she may report anonymously.
-No matter how a colleague choses to report, the Company will investigate his/her concerns and take appropriate action.
+No matter how a colleague chooses to report, the Company will investigate his/her concerns and take appropriate action.
 If a colleague wants to raise a concern confidentially, we will make every effort to keep his/her identity secret.
 A disclosing colleague's identity (if disclosed) and the information provided will be shared only on a 'need-to-know' basis, or as required by applicable law, in order to address the concern, and will be discussed with the colleague before being disclosed. - 4.3.
-Colleagues who prefer anonymous disclosure may report concerns via any of the following means: - (a) Anonymous 24-hour Hotline: +995 322 2444444 (4004) - (b) Online Form: https://www.surveymonkey.com/s/boghotline\eng requires further investigation.
-If the concern can be resolved easily, the immediate supervisor will do so and then report the concern and resolution to the Deputy CEO Legal and/or the Group Company Secretary within 7 days of resolution.
+Colleagues who prefer anonymous disclosure may report concerns via any of the following means: - (a) Anonymous 24-hour Hotline: +995 3220 05051